illinois-cs498gd/illinois-cs498gd.github.io/_assignments/submission_instructions.md

 Hand-in will be done on Canvas.
 You will be expected to upload the following:

 1. A link to a git repo or drive/box folder containing your project code.
 It should be possible to build your game in Unreal using the submitted code.
 2. A short video up to 2 minutes long (can be much shorter) showing your game and demonstrating all the required features.
-Your video ideally should be a screnn cpature with brief narration by you pointing out the features as they appear in the game.
+Your video ideally should be a screen capture with brief narration by you pointing out the features as they appear in the game.

 Some good options for video capture software are:
 + [OBS](https://obsproject.com/)